This policy sets out the arrangements for how Charters School will prioritise and administer the 16-19 Bursary Fund.

 All applications for a Bursary or to access the contingency fund will be assessed by a 16-19 Bursary Application Panel, consisting of:

-The Panel will review the application, supporting evidence and any other personal circumstantial evidence and young people will be notified of the outcome within two weeks of receipt.
+The Panel will review the application, supporting evidence and any other personal circumstantial evidence and young people will be notified of the outcome within a month of receipt.

-If any young person or their parent/guardian/carer(s) are not satisfied with the outcome of their application, they should write to the Headteacher outlining their reasons why.
-The Headteacher will convene a 16-19 Bursary Appeals Panel, consisting of:
+If any young person or their parent/guardian/carer(s) are not satisfied with the outcome of their application, they should write to the Co-Headteachers outlining their reasons why.
+One Co-Headteacher will convene a 16-19 Bursary Appeals Panel, consisting of:

 - Mr R. Pilgrim Co- Headteacher